ihebmbarki/ScopeMeal/README.md

 # Preview

 # Libraries and technologies
  °Navigation component : one activity contains multiple fragments instead of creating multiple activites.

+ °Retrofit : making HTTP connection with the rest API and convert meal json file to Kotlin/Java object.

+ °Room : Save meals in local database.

+ °MVVM & LiveData : Saperate logic code from views and save the state in case the screen configuration changes.

+ °view binding : instead of inflating views manually view binding will take care of that.

+°Glide : Catch images and load them in imageView.